STOP-MOTION ANIMATION

 Pixilation

-Artists apply stop motion techniques to human actors who pose for long series of photos.
+Artists apply stop-motion techniques to human actors who pose for long series of photos.

 Puppet animation

-Often-elaborate puppet characters, slowly manipulated for each photo, supply the action.
+Puppet characters, slowly manipulated for each photo, supply the action.

 Silhouette animation

-Animators backlight objects to create shadows, which are then captured as still images.
+The stop-motion animator backlights objects to create shadows, which are then captured as still images.

-Benefits of using stop motion animation software
+Benefits of using stop-motion animation software

 Blend analog with CGI